Winthrop Sargent: Career

-Shortly after the outbreak of the American Revolution, Sargent was commissioned in Gridley's Regiment of Massachusetts Artillery on July 7, 1775 as a lieutenant, and later that year was promoted to captain lieutenant of Knox's Regiment, Continental Artillery, on December 10.
+Shortly after the outbreak of the American Revolution, Sargent was commissioned in Gridley's Regiment of Massachusetts Artillery on July 7, 1775, as a lieutenant, and later that year was promoted to captain lieutenant of Knox's Regiment, Continental Artillery, on December 10.
 He was with his guns at the siege of Boston, and later served in the battles of Long Island, White Plains, Trenton, Brandywine, Germantown, and Monmouth.
-He was promoted to captain in the 3rd Continental Artillery on January 1, 1777, and brevetted major on August 25, 1783 and was discharged from the Continental Army later that year.
+He was promoted to captain in the 3rd Continental Artillery on January 1, 1777, and brevetted major on August 25, 1783, and was discharged from the Continental Army later that year.
 In 1783 he became an Original Member of the Massachusetts Society of the Cincinnati.

 In 1786, he helped to survey the Seven Ranges, the first lands laid out under the Land Ordinance of 1785.
 With inside knowledge of the area, he went on to form the Ohio Company of Associates, was an important shareholder in the Scioto Company, and as of 1787, secretary of the Ohio Company.

 Sargent was appointed by the Congress of the Confederation as the first Secretary of the Northwest Territory, a post second in importance only to the governor, Arthur St. Clair.
 He took up his post in 1788.
 Like St. Clair, Sargent would function in both civil and military capacities; he served as acting Adjutant General of U.S. Army from September 1791 until he was wounded twice at the Battle of the Wabash, on November 4, 1791.
 On August 15, 1796, he would, as Acting Governor, proclaim the establishment of Wayne County, the first American government in what is now Michigan.

-President John Adams then appointed Sargent the first Governor of the Mississippi Territory, effective from May 7, 1798 to May 25, 1801.
+President John Adams then appointed Sargent the first Governor of the Mississippi Territory, effective from May 7, 1798, to May 25, 1801.
 His last entry as Northwest Territory's secretary was on May 31, 1798; he arrived at Natchez on August 6, but due to illness was unable to assume his post until August 16.

 The subject was a cotton planter, marketing his crop in New York by Gilbert and John Aspinwall, merchants.

 Later life

 In 1788, Sargent was elected a Fellow of the American Academy of Arts and Sciences.
 He was also a member of the American Philosophical Society elected in 1789 and an original member of the Society of the Cincinnati as a delegate from Massachusetts, and published, with Benjamin B. Smith, Papers Relative to Certain American Antiquities (Philadelphia, 1796), and "Boston," a poem (Boston, 1803).

 Being a Federalist, Sargent was dismissed from his position as territorial governor of Mississippi in 1801 by incoming president Thomas Jefferson.
 Sargent took up life in the private sector, developing his plantation Gloucester, the earliest such establishment in Natchez.
 Sargent was elected a member of the American Antiquarian Society in 1813.

+During the last decades of Winthrop's life he became major plantation owner in [Natchez, Mississippi].
+He acquired extensive plantations due to his marriage to wealthy widow Mary (McIntosh) Williams.
+In Natchez alone Winthrop owned over 300 slaves and 11,000 acres.